MasterCynder/wordListGenerator/README.md

 ```
 > wordListGenerator.py -h
 Word list generator v0.1
-Build your own word list using key words that will be transformed with leet, uppe
-rcase, lowercase, punctuation, etc.
+Build your own word list using key words that will be transformed with leet, uppercase, lowercase, punctuation, etc.
 Usage:
 wordListGenerator [options]
 -h/--help						show this help message and exit